Darktwine/Blockchain-Library-Management-System/README.md

 11) Switch to node 1 and call get_book GET method.
 Should recieve a message with the encrypted book.
 However, should not be able to access the book key.

 12) Switch to node 3 and call get_book_key GET method.
-Should recieve the key to decrypt the book.
+Should receive the key to decrypt the book.
 However, should not be able to access the encrypted book.
 Same for node 4.